 So, there you have it.
 More than 150 years of London heritage can be overturned by over-zealous police officers with very little else to do than cause a nuisance with a speaker's corner ban.
-I'd suggest that they have better things to do elsewhere.
+You might compare this with their passivity for an earlier Julian Assange speech.
+But, I'd suggest that they have better things to do elsewhere.
 And so does Peter Bradley, head of the Speakers' Corner Trust.

 At a time when we are concerned about our security and the threat from terrorists, we have to keep in the forefront of our minds the rights we are seeking to protect.
 Police meddle at their peril.